raphaelfbastos/dreu/logs/week-05.md

 ## Goals

 Read literature

 Meet with Panos

 Register for DWave course

 ## Approach and Implementation

 Summarized notes for meeting with Panos

+Registered for DWave course during the week of 07-20

 Meet with Panos on 07-08 from 9:30-10am

 ## Results

-Ready for next meeting
+Continuing reading

+Thinking about possible applications

 ## Notes